 Closing Off Part of the House To Save Energy on HVAC

-Heat Pump Troubleshooting: Before calling a heating and air conditioning company, check the following:
+Heat Pump Troubleshooting Advice: Before calling a heating and air conditioning company, check the following:

 Defrost Control Board